-Don't just show up.
-You don't want to just stumble around hoping to find what you want to see.
+Don’t just show up to a museum.
+You don’t want to just stumble around hoping to find what you want to see.
 Or wondering what is worth seeing.
 You could come out a bit huffy and frustrated.

-Museums can be much more appealing if you've done your background research and know what to expect and see.
-Then, you can take in the astonishing art without undue confusion, stress, or FOMO.
+Museums can be much more appealing, if you’ve done your background research and know what to expect and see.
+Then, armed with must know museum tips, you can take in the astonishing art without undue confusion, stress, or FOMO.

 There are many ways to visit museums, of course.
 It depends entirely on your own personality and interests.
 But there are some basic procedures to follow.

 How To Prepare For a Museum Visit

 Here are my tips to get the most out of your museum visit.
 These must know tips and tricks will make your museum visit more efficient, more enjoyable, and less overwhelming.